Abbegubbegum/GTpxe/README.md

 ### Step 2: Initial Boot and Configuration

-1. Insert the SD card, connect ethernet cable and keyboard, then power on the Rock 4SE
+1. Insert the SD card, connect ethernet cable, HDMI, and keyboard, then power on the Rock 4SE
 2. On first boot, you'll be prompted to create accounts:

     - **Root password**: `opled`